goodboy/tractor/README.rst

 Channels and Contexts
 +++++++++++++++++++++
 If you aren't fond of having to write an async generator to stream data between actors (or need something more flexible) you can instead use a ``Context``.
 A context wraps an actor-local spawned task and a ``Channel`` so that tasks executing across multiple processes can stream data to one another using a low level, request oriented API.

-``Channel`` is the API which wraps an underlying *transport* and *interchange* format to enable *inter-actor-communication*.
+A ``Channel`` wraps an underlying *transport* and *interchange* format to enable *inter-actor-communication*.
 In its present state ``tractor`` uses TCP and msgpack_.

-As an example if you wanted to create a streaming server without writing an async generator that *yields* values you instead define an async
+As an example if you wanted to create a streaming server without writing an async generator that *yields* values you instead define a decorated async function:
-function:

 .. code:: python

+   @tractor.stream
    async def streamer(ctx: tractor.Context, rate: int = 2) -> None:
       """A simple web response streaming server.
       """